 - Clearer communication of challenges as well as solutions addressed in any given strategic workforce plan.

 - Reduced cost and time involved in SWP.

-Dynaplan supports a development project by the federal ministry of labour and social affairs (Germany) focusing on Strategic Workforce Planning in small and medium-sized enterprises (SMEs) with less than 250 employees.
-The project is lead by the German association for people management (DGFP, www.dgfp.de).
+Dynaplan supports a project sponsored by the federal ministry of labour and social affairs (Germany) focusing on strategic workforce planning in small and med-size enterprises (SMEs) with less than 250 employees.

 How we work together

 Any SWP project together with Dynaplan is steered by the customer, and supported by Dynaplan’s experience, methodology, and tools.